Draxeytina/hello-react-front-end/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
+-Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](../../issues/).
+-Feel free to check the [issues page](../../issues/).

 ## Show your support